National leader Simon Bridges accidentally 'liked' social media post mocking Clarke Gayford

 Bridges blamed a thumb error for accidentally hitting the "like" button on Slater's post and that it was done while scrolling through his Twitter feed.

-It had the effect of broadcasting Slater's tweet, in which a photoshopped image of Gayford in a tutu holding a fish was depicted.
+It had the effect of broadcasting Slater's tweet, in which a photoshopped image of Gayford holding a fish was depicted.
 Slater started running a "Fish of the Day" feature making fun of Gayford immediately after the rumours were dismissed.

 Bridges said:"I'm not on Twitter very often and I think this shows why.
 Effectively I was scrolling down and I saw a tweet there that you're referring to.